Cancer Genetic Testing & Genomic Medicine – What’s the Difference?

 “With cancer genomic testing, we look at the genome of the tumor and how its genes interact together.
 This provides us with information about what’s causing the cancer to grow and survive,” describes Casey Williams, PharmD, Chief Scientific Officer and Executive Director of Cancer Research.
 “Our goal is to recommend more precise treatments by finding out which genes have mutated – or changed – and if there are drugs available that specifically target those changes.”

 Our abilities are expanding quickly in this field, and we now look at much more than the DNA of the cancer, Williams explained.
 Also known as molecular testing, this larger group of markers analyzes genes, proteins and other molecules such as RNA.
 All these things can affect how cancer cells grow and multiply.

 After receiving a blood sample and tumor biopsy, Avera’s specialized precision oncology team develops recommendations on potential ways to treat your specific type of tumor based on what mutations are found.
 They may also be able to identify which treatments will not work against your tumor – saving time and money.

 “We’ve seen impressive results, yet there’s so much more to discover,” adds Williams.
 “It’s definitely the way of the future with cancer care.”

 Collaborative Care for Your Cancer Journey

-Although genomic medicine and genetic testing are two separate services, offered by two separate teams, they collaborate and work seamlessly with your Avera cancer care team to make sure patients receive the best care possible.
+Although genomic medicine and inherited genetic testing are two separate services, offered by two separate teams, they collaborate and work seamlessly with your Avera cancer care team to make sure patients receive the best care possible.

 If you have questions or want to learn more about genetic testing or genomic medicine at Avera, you can call the Avera Cancer Institute Navigation Center 24/7 at 855-853-4398.